 - Anthem: Coronavirus and COVID-19: What You Need to Know

-- Employee training conferences and seminars will be either rescheduled or conducted on a virtual basis.
+- Employee training conferences and seminars for May and June are being conducted on a virtual basis or rescheduled for a later date.
 Registered attendees will be informed of changes impacting their events, and the Chamber web site will be updated with the latest information